awesomemotive/wp101plugin/readme.txt

 == Upgrade Notice ==

 = 3.0 =
-* We're all set for WordPress 4.0!
-* Added plugin icons for WordPress 4.0.
+* We’ve added videos for the WordPress SEO Plugin by Yoast, provided that plugin is installed.
 * Added new filters for developers.
 You can now filter the topics and videos returned on wp101_get_help_topics and wp101_get_custom_help_topics.
-* Added a new set of tutorial videos for the WordPress SEO Plugin, provided that plugin is already installed.
-* Increased the default size of the videos player, plus added responsive support for all your devices!
+* Increased the default size of the video player, plus added responsive support for all your devices!
 * Minor coding standards cleanup.

 = 2.1.1 =